ourlifeloop/marketing/src/cms/training-faqs/where-do-i-set-transportation-types-vehicles-and-drivers.md

   -Go to facility settings, which is the gear icon on the top right between the ? and bell icons.

-  -Select the Bolded Community Name on the left-hand side bar
+  -Select the Bolded Community Name on the left-hand side bar.

-  -Click on Transportation on the top menu bar
+  -Click on Transportation on the top menu bar.

   -Under each section, you can set what you would like to show for types of transportation, vehicles and drivers by just typing it in the blank space and hitting Create.